safespring/web/content/compliance/service_level_agreement_and_support_process.md

 -   **PHONE SWEDEN** **+46 8 551 073 74**
     Used for critical incidents, 24/7 or escalations

-The Customer reports incidents to Safespring via email.
+The Customer reports incidents to Safespring via e-mail.
 Critical incidents shall be reported by phone in addition.
 The Customer applies severity level to the incident which determine further treatment of the incident.

-If the incident is not solved within time limits or is in risk being exceeded, escalation routines will be initiated.
+If the incident is not solved within time limits or is in risk of being exceeded, escalation routines will be initiated.

 The escalation routines shall be initiated if:

 -   Customer has not received necessary feedback about the status of ongoing error correction within defined response time
 -   Incidents are not corrected or that solution time is not set within defined response time related to escalation level 3.

-Each party have the responsibility to perform escalation within its own organization.
+Each party has the responsibility to perform escalation within its own organization.

 ### Escalation level and contact information

-Each party have the responsibility to perform escalation within its own organization.
+Each party has the responsibility to perform escalation within its own organization.

 #### Escalation level ONE